prokhorvlg/relay-network-take-home-val/README.md

 * Highlight the column that is currently selected.
 * Allow user to filter by column by simply selecting the column itself.
 * Responsive design, so the table can be usable on a mobile device.

+# Mistakes

+When designing the app initially, I did not notice the totals row provided with the data, so I implemented the total calculations myself.

+In my opinion, this was caused primarily by these issues:

+* The lack of an interface provided with the endpoint.
+* The endpoint's design is unconventional.
+From my experience, special pieces of information are often provided seperately within the interface.
+* I did not examine each row carefully enough.

+Ultimately, I decided to stick with my logic as I felt confident with it and did not want to spend time refactoring.
+Instead, I simply filtered out the totals row.